Language Course Visa for Germany

 Can I work on a Language Course Visa?

 No, the Language Course Visa does not permit employment.
-If you need to work while studying, consider a student visa instead (which allows 120 full days or 240 half days per year).
-You can convert your language visa to a student visa if you receive university admission.
+If you need to work while studying, consider a student visa instead, which allows 140 full days or 280 half days per year.
+You can convert your language visa to a student visa if you receive university admission while in Germany.

 How long is the Language Course Visa valid?